Oliva: Description

 The Passeig (promenade) runs through the centre of the town, and features a market each Friday.
 On the left side of the Marina beach is Kiko beach.
 The blue flagged beaches of Oliva stretch for 7 km; many contain sand dunes.

-Oliva has two big and colourful Moors and Christians festivals (festes de Moros i Cristians, in Valencian language) in the area; the falles "Fiesta" in March, the Moors and Christians in July and Setmana Santa (Holy Week).
+Oliva has two big and colourful Moors and Christians festivals (Festes de Moros i Cristians, in Valencian language) in the area; the Falles festa in March, the Moors and Christians in July and Setmana Santa (Holy Week).
 In the old town there are two churches, Sant Roc and Santa Maria la Major.
 Sant Roc dates from the 18th–19th centuries, and Santa Maria from the 17th–18th centuries.
 At the top of the hill in the old town is Santa Anna Castle, built in the 16th century.

 In the centre of the town is a Roman kiln situated below one of the blocks of apartments on Santíssim street.